rbtcollins/bitnami-docker/tutorials/redmine.md

 }
 ```

-In this configuration, the `proxy_pass` parameter ensures that all ruby script parsing tasks are delegated to the Ruby container.
+In this configuration, the `proxy_pass` parameter ensures that all Ruby script parsing tasks are delegated to the Ruby container.
 The `server_name` parameter specifies the hostname for our Redmine application.

 Notice that the hostname we've used for connecting to Ruby is `redmine`, we will use this as the alias when linking the Ruby container to the nginx container in the docker compose definition.